jkphl/generator-clearphp/README.md

 |   `-- dependencies.svg
 ```

 By default, the dependency graph is embedded into the `README.md`.
-Unless you run the [cleanphp:github](#github) subgenerator you'll have to create and update the graph manually each time you change the Composer dependencies of your project.
+Unless you run the [cleanphp:github](#github) subgenerator, you'll have to create and update the graph manually each time you change the Composer dependencies of your project.

 ### github

-The `cleanphp:github` subgenerator is an essential requirement for most other subgenerators and will connect your project to a Github repository.
+The `cleanphp:github` subgenerator is an essential requirement for most of the other subgenerators and will connect your project to a Github repository.

 ```bash
 yo cleanphp:github
 ```

-The generator initializes a Git repository and adds some files:
+The generator initializes a local Git repository and adds some files:

 ```
 |-- .git